 Questions you should be prepared to answer

 1. What do you need to borrow this money for?

 While most lenders aren’t too concerned with exactly how you’ll use the loan, understanding its purpose may help the lender recommend the best loan product for your needs.
 Different loan purposes may also open up different interest rates or loan amounts.

 2. How much can you afford to borrow and for how long?

-Ultimately, the lender will determine how much they are willing to lend based on an analysis of your financial health and a determination of what you can afford.
+Ultimately, the lender will determine how much it is willing to lend based on an analysis of your financial health and a determination of what you can afford.
 However, you should go into the loan process with a solid idea of the payment you know you can afford and how long you’ll need to repay it.
 Don’t borrow more than you need, even if you’re approved to do so.
 Remember, you’re paying the lender a fee (via interest) on every penny you borrow.

 3. What’s your credit score?

-Once you’ve initiated the loan application process with a lender, they will do a hard pull of your credit score.
-However, before beginning, it is wise to know your credit score.
-If your credit score is not high enough to qualify, the lender may be able to tell you that up front and avoid another hard credit pull (which could make your score even worse).
+Once you’ve initiated the loan application process with a lender, it will do a hard pull of your credit score.
+However, it’s wise to know your credit score beforehand.
+If your credit score is not high enough to qualify, the lender may be able to tell you that upfront.

 Personal loan documents your lender may require